 The other day is Herring Night or Sledzik.
 On this night you must chase pickled herring with shots of vodka, and from personal experience I can tell you that its followed by the burping up of herring for at least 24 hours, something my close friend Agata calls, “the best part!”

-2. A woman named Marzanna is thrown into the river, mostly these days by small children.
+2. A woman named Marzanna is lit on fire, thrown into the river, and drowned, mostly these days by small children (but maybe not anymore).

 An old Pagan tradition of throwing Marzanna, or the demon woman of winter, into the river to drown her is symbolic of the death of winter and re-birth of spring.
 School children will perform this ritual with bright and colorful Marzanna dolls on the first day of spring.